CS305-software-Engineering/Hotel-Automation/README.md

 ## Atithi is a hotel automation app comprising a web application which takes food orders.
 The main goal of this automated software is to ease the food ordering process for the people staying in hotels.

-Following Modules included in the app
+Following Modules included in the application:-
 1. Registration/Login page where the customer can register
 2. Separate login for the hotel staff, managers
 3. Forgot password page and the ability to mail yourself an OTP